 Basically saying the higher the PDO, the more likely luck is factoring into your play.
 All this leads me to the main point I want to examine.

 The Toronto Varsity Blues had the looks of an incredible season in 2019-2020 and looked to carry it into the 2020 McCaw Cup Playoffs.
 The roster carried by offensive firepower in Natasha Anthanasakos and Gabby De Serres and strong play between the pipes from Erica Fryer boasted the top record in the OUA by eight points.

 #1 Toronto vs #8 Guelph

 Now, this matchup was the most likely to be a walk in the park for Toronto after losing most of their top talent.
 In spring 2019, the Gryphons spent the season in limbo, only earning their spot on the final day of play.
-The numbers at least in this round back up the results and really what could be seen on the Ice.
+At least in this round, the numbers back up the results seen on the ice.

 Game 1: Toronto win 3-2

 Toronto PDO: 99.8 (6.3 SH% + .935 SV%)

 Guelph PDO: 100.0 (6.4 SH% + .936 SV%)

 This game was interesting because Guelph was right on the money at 100 percent, and Toronto was very slightly worse.
 The main reason for this goes to the goalie for Guelph Aurore Beaulieu, who stopped 44 of 47 shots, but it was a Gabrielle De Serres overtime winner that sealed up Game One for Toronto.